 - All articles are published in Full Open Access (no subscriptions, no ‘double dipping’).

 transparent, and in proportion to the work carried out by the publisher.

-The reputed Center of Science and Technology Studies at the University of Leiden is monitoring the quality and reception of the journals during the transition.
-Radboud University Library provides editorial support, thereby also helping to keep APCs low.
+The Center of Science and Technology Studies at the University of Leiden monitored the quality and reception of the journals during the transition.
+The Radboud University Library provided editorial support between 2015 and 2020, which we gratefully acknowledge.

-The Netherlands Organisation for Scientific Research NWO and the Association of Dutch Universities (VSNU) have recently pledged considerable financial guarantees to cover the article processing charges between 2015 and 2020.
+The Netherlands Organisation for Scientific Research NWO and the Association of Dutch Universities (VSNU) pledged considerable financial guarantees to cover the article processing charges between 2015 and 2020.
 The Royal Netherlands Academy of Arts and Sciences (KNAW) also endorsed LingOA.

-The journals Glossa, Laboratory Phonology, and Journal of Portuguese Linguistics will be published (online only) by Ubiquity Press between 2015 and 2020, and transitioned to the Janeway platform of the Open Library of Humanities in 2021.
-LingOA will work with any publisher who complies with the above Fair Open Access conditions.
+The journals Glossa, Laboratory Phonology, and Journal of Portuguese Linguistics were published by Ubiquity Press between 2015 and 2020, and transitioned to the Janeway platform of the Open Library of Humanities in 2021.
+LingOA will work with any publisher who complies with the Fair Open Access principles.
 To ensure long-term sustainability, LingOA has partnered with the Open Library of Humanities.
-OLH, whose platform is also provided by Ubiquity Press, will guarantee the continued publication of the journals associated with LingOA after the first five years through its consortial library funding model.
+OLH, who has guaranteed the continued publication of the journals associated with LingOA after the first five years through its consortial library funding model.
 OLH is a charitable organisation dedicated to publishing Open Access scholarship with no author-facing APCs (https://www.openlibhums.org).
-This will provide long-term sustainability for Fair Open Access journals, ensuring that no researcher will ever have to pay for APCs out of their own pocket.
+This provides long-term sustainability for these Fair Open Access journals, ensuring that no researcher will ever have to pay for APCs out of their own pocket.
 We are grateful to all institutions mentioned for their support.